JAFSCD Partners

 The Journal of Agriculture, Food Systems, and Community Development is pleased to have the support of leading North American university programs focused on food systems, who underwrite JAFSCD on a continuing basis: The University of Vermont Food Systems Research Center, the Johns Hopkins Center for a Livable Future, the Institute for Sustainable Food Systems at Kwantlen Polytechnic University, the Inter-institutional Network for Food, Agriculture and Sustainability (INFAS) and, in a joint partnership, the Center for Environmental Farming Systems and the Center for Health Promotion and Disease Prevention at the University of North Carolina, Chapel Hill.

-Food Systems Research Center at The University of Vermont
+Food Systems at The University of Vermont

 Burlington, Vermont, USA